-Health Department Announces Additional First and Second Dose Vaccine Appointments
+Health Department Announces Additional First And Second Dose Vaccine Appointments

 - First Responders with Direct Public Exposure including Jailers

-- Individuals >18yrs who cannot live independently due to serious chronic medical condition or intellectual or developmental disabilities
+- Individuals 16 years or older who cannot live independently due to serious chronic medical condition or intellectual or developmental disabilities

 Phase 1a2 includes: